 Jeffrey Lyons, one of Hollywood’s best-known film critics and author of “The Stories My Father Told Me” has high praise for BIFF.
 He says, "The Bahamas International Film Festival is a shining light among a large field of film festivals; it has an astonishing intimacy about it.
 Young filmmakers, many of them talented Bahamians, get to rub shoulders with movie stars and established filmmakers; contacts they might otherwise not have.
 It is a celebration of international artistic achievement in one of the most beautiful places on earth, and a vital part of The Bahamas' standing as a creative Mecca for all."

-BIFF offers Competitive Categories such as Spirit of Freedom (Narrative & Documentary), New Visions for first and second time filmmakers and Short Films.
-You will meet filmmakers, industry professionals and the enthusiastic Bahamian audience.
-Access to films, events and programs throughout the film festival is very accessible and provides settings that are very intimate for networking.
+BIFF offers Competitive Categories such as Best Screenplay, Spirit of Freedom (Narrative & Documentary), New Visions for first and second-time filmmakers, and Short Films.

 Films must never have been screened anywhere in the Bahamas prior to the Festival